goodfornothing/goodfornothing/README.md

 ## We're working on it...

 This is phase one.
-See [this post](http://www.goodfornothing.com) for more about how we plan to roll out features.
+See [this post](http://www.goodfornothing.com) for more about how we plan to roll out features and [our staging site](http://staging.goodfornothing.com) to keep up with progress.

-There are a few things still to implement in this phase:

- - User commenting for:
-   - Blog posts
-   - Gigs
- - Email notifications when
-   - New users register
-   - Users register for gigs
- - The ability to send email to gigs' attendees
- - Localisation

 ## License